First demonstration of a TES based cryogenic Li$_2$MoO$_4$detector for neutrinoless double beta decay search: Detector operation and performance

 \subsubsection{Average scintillation pulse fit}

+This method follows a similar approach as exploited with Metallic Magnetic Calorimeters in \cite{Mailyan:2023} extracting the scintillation model from the measured scintillation pulse as a convolution of detector response and emitted scintillation intensity.
+This analysis relies on the fact that the light detector pulse shape (Fig.~\ref{fig:AvgScintillationFit} right in black) is well characterized, independent of particle type and position, and that the TES is operated within its linear regime.
+The consistent detector response has been ascertained for the SuperCDMS HVeV detector design through an extensive set of calibration measurements as described in \cite{Ren:2021, Albakry:2023, Wilson:2024}.
+These detectors have also been used for several dark matter searches \cite{Albakry:2024, Amaral:2020, Agnese:2018} and as a benchmark scenario to test and improve Geant4 phonon simulation codes \cite{Kelsey:2023}.

-This method follows a similar approach as exploited with Kinetic Inductance Detectors in~\cite{Casali:2019} extracting the scintillation model from the measured convolution of detector response and generated scintillation light.
-We perform a numerical convolution of the measured HVeV detectors pulse template, extracted as average of single electron-hole pair events, with a multi-exponential scintillation model representing the scintillation light emission.
+In the context of the data acquired in this work we use a numerical convolution of the measured HVeV detectors pulse template, extracted as average of single electron-hole pair events, with a multi-exponential scintillation model representing the scintillation light emission.
 We report central values for the scintillation properties from the best fit of a selection of light detector and \lmo events with energies in the [900,1000]\,keV interval in Fig.~\ref{fig:AvgScintillationFit} (left).
 This interval provides the best compromise in terms of statistics, linearity of the HVeV detector response, signal-to noise and ease of alignment of the pulses for their average.
 We observe clear evidence for multiple scintillation time constants fitting a scintillation model $S(t,t_0)$ with three exponential decay constants at a pulse start time $t_0$ using the Pymc Markov Chain Monte Carlo \cite{Pymc:2023} software package with